Frequently asked questions about the Western Australian Premier's Book Awards.

 If a work has joint authorship, one of the authors must have been a Western Australian resident for a minimum of 12 months prior to the closing date of nominations.
 Joint authorship is defined here as meaning co-authors or illustrators.
 Anthologies of poetry or short stories with three or more different authors and compiled by an editor are not eligible.

-If you are entering the Emerging Writer Category with a Children’s book or co-authored book it must be the first published or self-published books for both the writer/s and illustrator.
+If you are entering the Emerging Writer Category with a co-authored book it must be the first published or self-published books for both the writer/s and illustrator.
 However, only one of the team needs to have been a Western Australian resident for a minimum of 12 months prior to the closing date of nominations.

 Yes.